 - Stress & anxiety

-When we start to wonder about why this happens, we begin to realize that these things sometimes happen without our knowledge.
-What then, might be the support available to caregivers?
+When we start to wonder about why this happens, we begin to realize that these things sometimes happen without their knowledge.
+What might be the support available to them?

-Many Palliative Care centres extend help to such caregivers so as to help them cope with their issues.
+Many Palliative Care centres extend succour to such caregivers so as to help them cope with their issues.